 Using This Guide

-This Guide describes records of the Territorial and Provisional Governments in the custody of the Oregon State Archives.
-It includes records of counties created before statehood, administrative histories, traces the development of offices and public bodies and explanations of official duties.
+This guide is about records of the Territorial and Provisional Governments that are kept in the Oregon State Archives.
+It has information about counties that were created before Oregon became a state.
+It also explains how offices and public bodies were created and what their jobs were.

 Record Inventories

-Inventory for each county and office is arranged alphabetically by series title.
-Each series description includes a title and a description of how records are used (function); types of records included in each category (physical content); type of information found (informational content); significant changes to format, creator, or content; inventory cut-off dates; and restrictions a category may have regarding public access.
-Organization of offices and functions, the contents of the records, or format of records may vary.
-Notes are included to indicate differences.
+The records for each county and office are arranged in alphabetical order by series title.
+Each series description includes a title and a description of how the records are used.
+It also tells you what types of records are included in each category, what kind of information you can find in them, and if there are any restrictions on who can access them.
+The way offices and functions are organized, the contents of the records, or the format of the records may be different.
+Notes are included to show these differences.

 Records are listed alphabetically by the exact title printed on the volume cover or on the box label, if the records are stored in records containers.
 Where information is inaccurate, illegible, or missing project staff provided suitable titles within brackets [ ].
 Each record's title is followed by file, case, or volume numbers and dates.
 The size or amount of records is listed in parenthesis.
 Records stored in boxes or file cabinets are measured in cubic feet; books or volumes and reels of microfilm are counted; sheets of microfiche are measured in linear inches or feet; maps, drawings, and photographs may be counted or measured in cubic feet.